 The book is organized into four major parts:

 - Why is History the Way It Is?

 - The Eurasian Landmass

 - Toward One World?
 “Modern humans—in the sense of people anatomically indistinguishable from us—date back a good 130,000 years, and perhaps considerably longer.”

-I was reminded of the following video I recently saved, in that the book gives one a dynamic view of the ebb and flow of peoples, cultures and events that influenced our arrival at this point in world history: Imperial History of the Middle East in 90 Seconds, produced by “Maps of War”
+I was reminded of the following video I recently saved, in that the book gives one a dynamic view of the ebb and flow of peoples, cultures and events that influenced our arrival at this point in world history: Imperial History of the Middle East

 Throughout the book the author pauses briefly to ask rhetorical questions, and answers them clearly, entertainingly and usefully:

 - Why did history happen when it did?
 Why has it all been packed in the last 10,000 years?

 - Did humans make the only kind of history they could?